milandahal213/teachablemachine_airtable_EV3/README.md

  Download and right-click and open the TeachableAudio.html file in a text editor like Sublime Text or VSCode.
  Paste the model url in the URL line.
  Similarly, Obtain APIKey and BaseID for your Airtable document and replace the text for APIKey and BaseID variables.
+Refer to airtable section above on how to do that.

  <br>
  <br>